European Cooperation for Space Standardization: Applicability

 The ECSS actively works to promote the adoption of its standards by the European space community, by making its documents freely available worldwide, and by providing the adequate training for potential users.
 However, the actors of the European space community are not systematically obligated to adhere to the ECSS system.
 The ECSS documents are made applicable through a legal document, such a business agreement contract.
 The ECSS does not provide nor recognize any certification process for compliance with the ECSS system.
 The party imposing the use of ECSS documents is responsible for supervising and verifying the correct application.
 However, the ECSS system defines a tailoring process to help in elaborating the ECSS Applicability Requirements Matrix (EARM), which serves to identify the applicability of ECSS standards and requirements to a given project.
 This tailoring process is defined in the ECSS-S-ST-00-02 “ECSS System Tailoring” document.

 ECSS System

 The ECSS-S-ST-00 “ECSS System Description, Implementation, and General Requirements” document defines the architecture of the ECSS system.
 The complete ECSS system is publicly available in a ZIP archive file format on the European Space Components Information Exchange System (ESCIES) server, as well as in the IBM Engineering Requirements Management DOORS format.

 Naming convention

-The ECSS uses the following format in naming its documents in the S, M, E, Q, and U branches:
+The ECSS uses the following format in naming its documents in the S, M, E, Q, U and I branches: